Notes on the fine Selmer groups: On pseudo-nullity of fine Selmer groups

 In this section, we will investigate certain properties of the fine Selmer groups over $p$-adic Lie extensions of dimension strictly larger than one.
 As in the previous section, we shall assume that our ring $R$ is a complete regular local ring with finite residue field of characteristic $p$.
 Let $G$ be a compact pro-$p$ $p$-adic Lie group without $p$-torsion.
 Then $R\ps{G}$ is a Auslander regular ring.
 We say that a finitely generated torsion $R\ps{G}$-module is \textit{pseudo-null} if $ \Ext_{R\ps{G}}^{1}(M, R\ps{G}) = 0$.
 The following fundamental lemma will be crucial in our discussion.

-\bl Retaining the assumptions as above.
+\bl Let $R$ be a complete regular local ring with finite residue field of characteristic $p$ and let $G$ be a compact pro-$p$ $p$-adic Lie group without $p$-torsion.
 Suppose that $H$ is a closed normal subgroup of $G$ with $G/H \cong \Zp$.
 Let $M$ be a compact $R\ps{G}$-module which is finitely generated over $R\ps{H}$.
 Then $M$ is a pseudo-null $R\ps{G}$-module if and only if $M$ is a torsion $R\ps{H}$-module. \el

 \bpf This essentially follows from \cite{V2}, which we shall explain (see also \cite[Lemma 3.1]{HS}).
 By the standard theory of compact $p$-adic Lie groups (for instances, see \cite{DSMS}), one can find open subgroups $H_0$ of $H$ and $G_0$ of $G$ such that $H_0$ and $G_0$ are uniform pro-$p$ groups and $G_0/H_0 \cong \Zp$.
-By \cite[Proposition 5.2.17]{NSW} (the same conclusion with a similar proof holds if we replace $\Zp$ by $R$), we have for any $R\ps{G}$-module $N$ and all $i$, and a similar statement holds for $H$ and $H_0$.
+By \cite[Proposition 5.4.17]{NSW} (the same conclusion with a similar proof holds if we replace $\Zp$ by $R$), we have for any $R\ps{G}$-module $N$ and all $i$, and a similar statement holds for $H$ and $H_0$.
 Therefore, we are reduced to showing the lemma under the assumptions that $G$ and $H$ are uniform pro-$p$ groups.

 We now write $\Ga = G/H$.
 There is a natural group homomorphism $\phi: \Ga \lra \mathrm{Aut}(H)$.
 Suppose that